So, you want to buy a Chromebook with the longest battery runtime.

 10 hours of battery

 As you probably know, battery life is determined by many variables.
+This battery will be enough for a standard workday or schoolday.

 What you do on the computer matters a lot- if you’re just browsing the net or typing a document, this won’t consume your battery nearly as fast as playing a game or watching a movie.
 So the fact that the C302 can run up 10 hours non stop of video playback is very impressive.